-- 'I'm not even sure if I can recycle that'
+"I'm not sure if I can recycle that"

 Then, the real disconnect.
 You’re busy and distracted, and you’re not sure if you can recycle the coffee cup you just finished.
-In the moment, in a split-second decision, what do you do?
+In a split-second decision, what do you do?
 One cup is no big deal, right?

 What we found was not great: in one site, only 11% of all waste went to recycling, and the others were not much better.
 Plus, much of the recycling was over-contaminated with trash and likely to be rejected.

 Armed with a clear understanding of the current state, we worked with RCP to convert what we learned into new ideas to make things better.
 One helpful tool we built was a Journey Map, showing how waste moved through the system.
 There are a surprising number of participants and influencers involved, each of whom could help improve the recycling rate.

 Then we went back to test our thinking in a real setting (and, of course, got dirty to measure the impacts).